Can I Sue for a Concussion from a Car Accident in New York?

 When you suffer an injury in a New York car accident through no fault of your own, you are entitled to seek monetary compensation.
 This could cover any injury, including a concussion.
 You have the right to file suit against the at-fault driver.

 Recovering damages for concussions and other traumatic brain injuries can be complex.
-A car accident attorney in New York could assist you with pursuing compensation.
+A firm of New York city car accident lawyers can assist you with pursuing compensation.

 Common concussion symptoms